Russia looks for ways to soften impact of food import bans

 However, since Moscow announced the bans some traders have been looking for ways to sidestep them.

-Last year, Russia imported $17.2 billion (10.3 billion pounds) worth of food from the countries covered by the sanctions, of which $9.2 billion was in the affected categories, according to the International Trade Centre, a joint venture of the United Nations and World Trade Organization.
+Last year, Russia imported $17.2 billion worth of food from the countries covered by the sanctions, of which $9.2 billion was in the affected categories, according to the International Trade Centre, a joint venture of the United Nations and World Trade Organization.

 (Reporting by Dmitry Zhdannikov and Polina Devitt; editing by Keiron Henderson)